Human: Tools and technologies

 China developed paper, the printing press, gunpowder, the compass and other important inventions.
 The continued improvements in smelting allowed forging of copper, bronze, iron and eventually steel, which is used in railways, skyscrapers and many other products.
 This coincided with the Industrial Revolution, where the invention of automated machines brought major changes to humans' lifestyles.
-Modern technology is observed as progressing exponentially, with major innovations in the 20th century including: electricity, penicillin, semiconductors, internal combustion engines, the Internet, nitrogen fixing fertilisers, airplanes, computers, automobiles, contraceptive pills, nuclear fission, the green revolution, radio, scientific plant breeding, rockets, air conditioning, television and the assembly line.
+Modern technology is observed as progressing exponentially, with major innovations in the 20th century including: electricity, penicillin, semiconductors, internal combustion engines, the Internet, nitrogen fixing fertilizers, airplanes, computers, automobiles, contraceptive pills, nuclear fission, the green revolution, radio, scientific plant breeding, rockets, air conditioning, television and the assembly line.

 Religion and spirituality

-Religion is generally defined as a belief system concerning the supernatural, sacred or divine, and practices, values, institutions and rituals associated with such belief.
+Definitions of religion vary; according to one definition, a religion is a belief system concerning the supernatural, sacred or divine, and practices, values, institutions and rituals associated with such belief.
 Some religions also have a moral code.
-The evolution and the history of the first religions have recently become areas of active scientific investigation.
-While the exact time when humans first became religious remains unknown, research shows credible evidence of religious behaviour from around the Middle Paleolithic era (45-200 thousand years ago).
+The evolution and the history of the first religions have become areas of active scientific investigation.
+Credible evidence of religious behaviour dates to the Middle Paleolithic era (45–200 thousand years ago).
 It may have evolved to play a role in helping enforce and encourage cooperation between humans.

-There is no accepted academic definition of what constitutes religion.
-Religion has taken on many forms that vary by culture and individual perspective in alignment with the geographic, social, and linguistic diversity of the planet.
-Religion can include a belief in life after death (commonly involving belief in an afterlife), the origin of life, the nature of the universe (religious cosmology) and its ultimate fate (eschatology), and what is moral or immoral.
-A common source for answers to these questions are beliefs in transcendent divine beings such as deities or a singular God, although not all religions are theistic.
+Religion manifests in diverse forms.
+Religion can include a belief in life after death, the origin of life, the nature of the universe (religious cosmology) and its ultimate fate (eschatology), and moral or ethical teachings.
+Views on transcendence and immanence vary substantially; traditions variously espouse monism, deism, pantheism, and theism (including polytheism and monotheism).

-Although the exact level of religiosity can be hard to measure, a majority of humans profess some variety of religious or spiritual belief.
+Although measuring religiosity is difficult, a majority of humans profess some variety of religious or spiritual belief.
 In 2015 the plurality were Christian followed by Muslims, Hindus and Buddhists.
 As of 2015, about 16%, or slightly under 1.2 billion humans, were irreligious, including those with no religious beliefs or no identity with any religion.